saworbit/SPACE/docs/WEB_INTERFACE.md

 ## License

-Apache 2.0 (consistent with SPACE project)
+MIT OR Apache 2.0 (consistent with SPACE project)

 ## References